moshix/BITNETServices/README.md

 RELAY CHAT on MVS 3.8
 =====================
 <br>
-An MVS 3.8 version of RELAY CHAT is also availble in thi repo here: https://github.com/moshix/BITNETServices/blob/master/MVS.RELAY.EXEC
+An MVS 3.8 version of RELAY CHAT is also availble in this repo here: https://github.com/moshix/BITNETServices/blob/master/MVS.RELAY.EXEC
 <br><br><br><br>

 FUTURE FEATURES